ennuicastr/libavjs-webcodecs-polyfill/README.md

 (2021-11-10) of the WebCodecs specification.

 Depending on the libav.js version used, LibAVJS-WebCodecs-Polyfill supports the audio codecs flac, opus, and vorbis, and the video codecs vp9 and vp8.
+The `webm-opus-flac` variant, which LibAVJS-WebCodecs-Polyfill uses if no libav.js is loaded, supports flac, opus, and vp8.

 FFmpeg supports many codecs, and it's generally easy to add new codecs to libav.js and LibAVJS-WebCodecs-Polyfill.
 However, there are no plans to add any